ibm-cloud-docs/Cloudant/security/access-iam.md

 {{site.data.keyword.cloudant_short_notm}} API keys and permissions are not visible or manageable by using the IAM policy interface, rendering holistic access management impossible.

-The choice between *Use only IAM* or *Use both legacy credentials and IAM* affects the following factors:
+The choice between *Use only IAM* or *Use both Legacy credentials and IAM* affects the following factors:

 1. Whether legacy {{site.data.keyword.cloudant_short_notm}} account-level credentials are available to manage databases and other account-level actions.